-Table 5-1 Recommended Measures - Implementation Responsibility and Estimated Cost Recommended Measure Responsibility Estimated Cost Noise Abatement Measures (NA) NA-1: Continue Voluntary User Program for Runway 10R-28L FAA None.
-The Voluntary User Program has already been implemented and is represented in the baseline Future Conditions (2023) NEM.
-NA-2: Update/Continue the "Engine Run Up Restriction" Policy BCAD Nominal, would require adjustments to the existing policy to reflect current conditions NA-3: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO- Equivalent Procedures During West-Flow Conditions FAA Nominal, would require procedure design and implementation NA-4: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures during East-Flow Conditions FAA Nominal, would require procedure design and implementation NA-5: Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher FAA Nominal, may require procedure design and implementation Land Use Measures (LU) LU-1 : Implement a Voluntary Acquisition Program for a Portion of the Ocean Waterway Mobile Home Park BCAD \$2,300,000 including relocation assistance and soft costs.
+Table 5-1 Recommended Measures - Implementation Responsibility and Estimated Cost Recommended Measure Responsibility Estimated Cost Noise Abatement Measures (NA) NA-1: Continue Voluntary User Program for Runway 10R- 28L FAA The Voluntary User Program for Runway 10R-28L has already been implemented and is represented in the baseline Future Conditions (2023) NEM.
+Both continuation of the measure as well as disapproval of this measure would require mitigation or acquisition of eligible noncompatible residential units located with the DNL 65 contour.
+NA-2: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures During West-Flow Conditions FAA Nominal, would require procedure design and implementation NA-3: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures during East-Flow Conditions FAA Nominal, would require procedure design and implementation NA-4: Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher FAA Nominal, may require procedure design and implementation Land Use Measures (LU) LU-1 : Implement a Voluntary Acquisition Program for a Portion of the Ocean Waterway Mobile Home Park BCAD \$2,300,000 including relocation assistance and soft costs.
 LU-2 : Implement a Voluntary Acquisition Program for a Portion of the Everglades Lakes Mobile Home Park BCAD \$12,150,000 including relocation assistance and soft costs.
 LU-3 : Implement a Voluntary Residential Sound Insulation Program for Eligible Dwelling Units located in the Future Conditions (2023) DNL 65 and Higher Contours BCAD \$7,700,000, including program management LU-4 : Encourage Local Jurisdictions to Implement Real Estate Fair Disclosure Requirements that Address Potential for Aircraft-Related Noise BCAD/Local Jurisdictions Jurisdiction costs will vary and consist of expenses that cover staff time, consultants, and materials required for research, preparation, public hearings, the publishing of notifications and background information, and potential meetings with key community stakeholders LU-5 : Encourage Local Jurisdictions to Incorporate Planning Actions in their Respective Comprehensive Plans related to Aircraft Noise that are Consistent with the Policies of the BrowardNEXT Plan BCAD/Local Jurisdictions Jurisdiction costs will vary and consist of expenses that cover staff time, consultants, and materials required for research, preparation, public hearings, and publishing and presenting of the final report.
-LU-6: Encourage Local Jurisdictions Efforts to Incorporate Noise Overlay Zoning Ordinances to Regulate Sound Attenuation and Compatible Land Uses near the Airport BCAD/Local Jurisdictions Jurisdiction costs will vary and consist of expenses that cover staff time, consultants, and materials required for research, preparation, public hearings, and publication.
-Programmatic Measures (PM) PM-1 : Maintain the Existing Noise Office and Information Webpage BCAD \$250,000 annually PM-2 : Evaluate/Update the Existing Noise Monitoring and Flight Tracking Systems BCAD \$35,000 to \$65,000 for evaluation; \$500,000 for upgrade of system; \$100,000 for annual maintenance PM-3 : Maintain Noise Complaint Management System BCAD \$30,000 annually PM-4: Conduct Community Outreach Activities BCAD \$80,000 annually PM-5: Evaluate the Composition of the ANAC BCAD Nominal PM-6: Install Runway Reminder Signs BCAD \$75,000 PM-7: Evaluate a Voluntary Fly Quiet Program BCAD \$35,000 to \$70,000 PM-8: Update the Noise Exposure Maps BCAD \$500,000 to \$1,000,000 (or more), depending on the scope and scale of change and public outreach PM-9: Update the Noise Compatibility Program BCAD \$350,000 to \$750,000 (or more), depending on the scope or scale of measures that are being evaluated
+LU-6 : Encourage Local Jurisdictions Efforts to Incorporate Noise Overlay Zoning Ordinances to Regulate Sound Attenuation and Compatible Land Uses near the Airport BCAD/Local Jurisdictions Jurisdiction costs will vary and consist of expenses that cover staff time, consultants, and materials required for research, preparation, public hearings, and publication.
+Programmatic Measures (PM) PM-1 : Maintain the Existing Noise Office and Information Webpage BCAD Funded as part of its annual operating expenses.
+PM-2 : Evaluate/Update the Existing Noise Monitoring and Flight Tracking System BCAD \$35,000 to \$65,000 for evaluation; \$500,000 for upgrade of system; \$100,000 for annual maintenance 1 PM-3: Maintain Noise Complaint Management System BCAD \$30,000 annually 1 PM-4: Conduct Community Outreach Activities BCAD Funded as part of its annual operating expenses.
+PM-5: Evaluate the Composition of the ANAC BCAD Nominal PM-6: Install Runway Reminder Signs BCAD \$75,000 PM-7: Evaluate a Voluntary Fly Quiet Program BCAD \$35,000 to \$70,000 PM-8: Update the Noise Exposure Maps BCAD \$500,000 to \$1,000,000 (or more), depending on the scope and scale of change and public outreach PM-9: Update the Noise Compatibility Program BCAD \$350,000 to \$750,000 (or more), depending on the scope or scale of measures that are being evaluated